mihaiconstantin/boterview/README.md

 source .venv/bin/activate
 ```

-Install the package from `GitHub`.
+At this point, you can safely install the package from `GitHub`.

 ```bash
 # Install using `pip`.